TylerB23/TylerB23.github.io/_posts/2020-06-16-time-management-square.markdown

 ---
 layout: post
-title: "Time Management Strategies: Eisenhower Square
+title: Time Management Strategies - The Eisenhower Square
 date: 2020-06-16
-categories: fraternity, 'time management'
 ---
 The below is an email I sent to my fraternity chapter last semester, during the period where we fould ourselves stuck at home.
 I am the Director of Member